dome of the rock jerusalem

 kibbutz kalya

-Having headed back to Jerusalem from Bethlehem the previous day, and having decided that Jason was kosher, we made an arrangement to head back into the Territories with him for a second time: more checkpoints, more machine guns and more palpable tension.
-We passed Bedouin settlements in the desert to arrive at what is the world's lowest sea level point at minus 420 metres.
-A visit to the Dead Sea at Kalya is simultaneously a visit to an Israeli settlement inside the Palestinian Territories and is considered illegal in international law.
+Having headed back to Jerusalem from Bethlehem the previous day, and having decided that Jason was legit, we made an arrangement to head back into the Territories with him for a second time: more checkpoints, more machine guns and more palpable tension.
+We passed Bedouin settlements and camels in the desert to arrive at what is the world's lowest sea level point at minus 420 metres.

 The Dead Sea is the lowest sea-level point in the world.